-As of December 31, 2021, there have been no changes to the indefinite life determination pertaining to these intangible assets.
+As of December 31, 2022, there have been no changes to the indefinite life determination pertaining to the trademarks/tradenames intangible assets.
 Based on the qualitative assessment on Validus reporting unit, we concluded that the likelihood of the indefinite lived asset being impaired was below a "more-likely-than-not" threshold.